lorien/grab/docs2/source/grab_quickstart.rst

     >>> g.response.total_time
     0.764033

-As you see, after we made a network requests with `go` method, we can access data of response via `grab.resposne` attribute.
+After we made a network requests with `go` method, we can access data of response via `grab.response` attribute.
 Also, the `response` objects is a return value of `go` method.

 Now let's create more complex request.
 Let's try to log into pastebin.com::